 - 24. An outdoor cafe service operated by an establishment that sells food and/or beverages for immediate consumption, located within the adjacent building may be permitted, subject to the following conditions: - a.
-An outdoor cale shall be located directly in front of or adjacent to the principal establishment.
-An outdoor-cale that extends beyond the building frontage of the principal establishment shall require the permission of those business owners who operate within the adjacent building frontage. - b.
-If an outdoor cale is located along a public or private sidewalk, or pedestrian pathway, a minimum of five [5] feet of unobstructed, pedestrian access along suid sinewalk or pain shall be maintained. - c.
-An outdoor cale shall be allowed only during normal operating hours of the principal establishment. - d.
-The exterior of the premises shall be kept clean, orderly and maintained or the permit may be revolved.
+An outdoor cafe shall be located directly in front of or adjacent to the principal establishment.
+An outdoor-cafe that extends beyond the building frontage of the principal establishment shall require the permission of those business owners who operate within the adjacent building frontage. - b.
+If an outdoor cafe is located along a public or private sidewalk, or pedestrian pathway, a minimum of five (5) feet of unobstructed, pedestrian access along said sidewalk or path shall be maintained. - An outdoor cafe shall be allowed only during normal operating hours of the principal establishment. - d.
+The exterior of the premises shall be kept clean, orderly and maintained or the permit may be revoked.
 All food preparation shall be conducted inside of the principal establishment.